 When dealing with big data, its handling is also a concern faced by companies.
-With well-publicized data breaches getting common, it is understandable that data privacy is the top concern for most executives, along with cyber security being the priority for 94.3% of the executives surveyed.
+With well-publicized data breaches getting common, it is understandable that data privacy is the top concern for most executives.
+Numerous cybercrime statistics suggest that cyber security is a priority for 94.3% of the executives surveyed.
 Data ethics has been cited by 55.7% of executives as an additional priority.

 What are the benefits of big data?
 Of the enterprises surveyed, 72.6% had begun using big data for operational cost efficiencies and 49.2% had already experienced decreased expenses as a result.
 Other key areas where successful results were seen included creation of new avenues for innovation and disruption, launch of new product and service offerings, and establishment of a data-driven culture in the enterprise.